 - Healthcare software vendors who need to better understand their clients’ growing needs

 - Recent undergrads or others who are interested, and see the expected growth, in the field

 “Healthcare Informatics is a field growing at such a startling rate that it’s almost impossible to pinpoint exactly who should be in this program, because there will probably be someone new to add tomorrow,” said Burrows.
 “Healthcare Informatics is in its infancy, but we're excited that we have as part of our program those who are today’s senior leaders in the field, working both in healthcare and information technology, and staying on both industries’ leading edge.”

 Admission requirements include a bachelor’s degree with a GPA of 3.0, and the ability to demonstrate technical proficiency.
 For those need to come up to speed technologically, foundation classes are available.
-For more information, contact Kathy Dilks in the Office of Graduate Admissions at email@example.com or 203-396-8259.
+For more information, contact Ariana Balayan in the Office of Graduate Admissions at 203-365-4731 or email@example.com.